tamslo/uyg-pharme-conversion/README.md

   bash scripts/fix_chromosomes.sh data.sorted.vcf data.preprocessed.vcf
 ```

-### Inspecting PharmCAT Created Files
+### Inspecting Intermediate Files

+This may be helpful when you encounter preprocessing errors.

-You can check the content of (intermediate) compressed processed VCFs (when
+You can check the content of (intermediate) compressed processed VCFs (for
-running the preprocessing command with the `-k` option) with:
+manual preprocessing or when running the PharmCAT preprocessing command with
+the `-k` option) with:

-`docker run --rm -v ./data:/data -w /data uyg-to-pharme bgzip -k -d data.vcf.bgz`
+`docker run --rm -v ./data:/data -w /data uyg-to-pharme bgzip -d <file.[b]gz>`

+Compress files again without the `-d` option.

+Sometimes it may be easier to connect with the container and use the shell
+inside:

+`docker run -it --rm -v ./data:/data -w /data uyg-to-pharme`

 ## Load Into PharMe